Input fields with a name attribute with more than 64 characters are ignored

 - Status changed from Needs Feedback to Accepted

 - Assignee set to Karsten Dambekalns

 To me it seems we should avoid such long names.

 While it is not a security risk to have long names, Suhosin will continue to be popular und probably won't change it's defaults.
 That being said, the 64 char limit is for a variable name, in case of arrays that does not include the indices (the limit for the complete thing is 256).
 Thus it should be relatively easy to stay below that limit.

-#7 Updated by Karsten Dambekalns about 9 years ago
+#7 Updated by Karsten Dambekalns over 9 years ago

 - Category changed from MVC to Security

 One way for this (special) case of the authentication data: use a nested array instead of the long name.
 Equally unique and since we circumvent MVC argument handling in this case anyway, we can do this without side effects.